galactic-plane/portal-extensions/portal-inbox-extension/README.md

-# Portal Inbox Extention
+# Portal Inbox Extension

-A completely self-contained, namespace-isolated JavaScript extention for displaying inbox messages in Power Pages portals.
+A completely self-contained, namespace-isolated JavaScript extension for displaying inbox messages in Power Pages portals.
 Built with Bootstrap 5 and designed to work without conflicts with other JavaScript on the page.

 ## Features